DanielEduardoLopez/CrimePredictionMX/README.md

 	<img src="Images/Fig_CrimeProbabilitySocialClassAnyCrime.png?raw=true" width=80% height=80%>
 </p>

-Contrary to the hypothesis of the present study, the model predicted that the higher the social class, the higher the overall probability of suffering any crime in Mexico.
+Contrary to the hypothesis of the present study, the model predicted that **regardless of the social class, the overall probability of suffering any crime in Mexico is close to 80%**; with the people belonging to the **Lower Middle Income** segment having the highest probability ($84.6\%$); and the people belonging to the **Higher Middle Income** class having the lowest probability ($77.2\%$).

 To further test this finding, some high impact crimes (**kidnapping, enforced disappearance, and murder**) were assessed by social class as well.
+However, again, contrary to the hypothesis of the present study, the probability predictions from the model suggested that **both middle income segments** have the highest probability of suffering a kidnapping in Mexico.

 <p align="center">
 	<img src="Images/Fig_CrimeProbabilitySocialClassKidnapping.png?raw=true" width=80% height=80%>
 </p>

-In this case, the model predicted that the Higher Middle Income social class is the most likely to suffer a crime of enforced disappearance in Mexico.
+In this case, the model also predicted that the **Lower Middle Income** social class is the most likely to suffer a crime of enforced disappearance in Mexico.

 <p align="center">
 	<img src="Images/Fig_CrimeProbabilitySocialClassEnforcedDisappearance.png?raw=true" width=80% height=80%>
 </p>

-Finally, likewise the results with enforced disappearance, the model predicted that the Higher Middle Income social class is the most likely to suffer a murder.
+Finally, likewise the above results, the model predicted that the **Lower Middle Income** social class is the most likely to suffer a murder, followed by the High Income class.

 <p align="center">
 	<img src="Images/Fig_CrimeProbabilitySocialClassMurder.png?raw=true" width=80% height=80%>
 </p>

-Likewise, contrary to the hypothesis of the present study, the probability predictions from the model suggested that the higher the social class, the higher the overall probability of suffering a kidnapping in Mexico.

 To finish this study, three low impact crimes were selected and tested with the model: **Theft** (index 7), **Vandalism** (index 2), and **Partial Vehicle Theft** (index 1); to compare the results with the high impact crimes above.